emilsw/ew/full-time.md

 #### Other attributes
 * ConversionXL and covert.com certified expert
 * Extensive experience working cross-functionally - collaborating with designers, developers, marketers to carry out splits tests, marketing campaigns and product improvements (CRO and product management are overlapping disciplines)
-* Have hired and managed a group of contractors
+* Have hired and managed a group of contractors and specialists
 * Self-organized and entrepreneurial (I've been running my own consultancy and working remotely 5+ years)
 * Fairly tech Savvy (You don't want me to code but HTML/CSS/JS is not foreign to me.
 I've built and coded websites and a/b test variants myself.
 I'm comfortable learning and picking up new tech or tools quickly)
 * Results focused, curious and I have the hunger and passion to work alongside other smart people, grow and achieve remarkable results